br3ndonland/br3ndonland.github.io-jekyll/docs/pages/rubric.md

 Once you've successfully replicated the design mockup, you are encouraged to continue tweaking and making customizations to the design to personalize it and make it your own!
 This is your living portfolio site, so make sure you're happy with it.

 ### *Why this project?*

-**The first thing potential employers look for isn’t which school you attended or what your GPA was; they want to see what you’ve built!** You need a professional portfolio to show off your skills.
+**The first thing potential employers look for isn’t which school you attended or what your GPA was; they want to see what you’ve built!*- You need a professional portfolio to show off your skills.

 In this project you’ll build a great looking portfolio where you can show off images, descriptions and links to all of your projects.
 You'll do so by writing code that conforms to the [Udacity Style Guide](http://udacity.github.io/frontend-nanodegree-styleguide/).

 ### *What will I learn?*